energypop/energypop/README.md

 # Greetings, I'm Dreampop 🌟

-Tech with a liking for cybersecurity and system administration.
+Tech with a liking for cybersecurity and networks.
 Currently, I am studying a <a href="https://todofp.es/que-estudiar/familias-profesionales/informatica-comunicaciones/sistemas-microniformaticos-redes.html">
 vocational program in IT</a>, focusing on the various IT roles and skill sets.<ul>
   <li>Systems administration</li>
   <li>Cybersecurity</li>